 Albert Einstein famously said that the definition of insanity is doing the same thing over and over and expecting different results.
-By this definition, I feel like a lot of business owners are stark raving mad, myself included a lot of the time.
-We get so caught up in the day to day and ‘busyness of business’ that we often lose sight of the bigger picture.
+By this definition, I feel like a lot of business owners are stark raving mad.
+Myself included.
+We get so caught up in the day to day and ‘busy-ness of business’ that we often lose sight of the bigger picture.

 80 percent of your outcomes come from 20 percent of your inputs

 In my business, I know that this is true, yet I feel like I ignore it often and am making my life much harder than it needs to be.
 The last few weeks we have been under constant deadline pressure and at maximum capacity in the studio.
 The days and weeks fly by and my ‘To Do’ list never seems to be completed and rolls over on a daily basis.
 Is there more work than I have the hours to do?
 Should I work 18 hour days instead of 12?
 Do we need more staff or fewer projects?

 No. These are not the answers.